I am a little late on the new years bandwagon but hey, better late than never right?

 The last time I gave a substantial update was around the beginning of the year.
 My girlfriend and I are still together, we are pretty madly in love, which creates it’s own set of problems.
 More on that later.
 Over the summer I did some more over-hire work at the music theater, mostly welding.
 I got to design an awesome set of handles for the gate into Oz (Thats right, we did the wizard of Oz).
 After that they did Cats, which I only helped on load in for.
 I was pretty off the wall about it because I am a cat myself.
 I was freaking out running around the super-sized set pieces and climbing up the steel cat perches suspended above the stage.
 On opening night I even had a confrontation with one of the cats in the aisle.
 I meowed at him and he froze, looking at me.
 I meowed again and as he slowly backed away I hissed.
 I am mildly insane.

 Speaking of insane, I am re-evaluating my mental health.
-My girlfriend recently went into the hospital and is now in Florida trying to get her life back together in a rehabilitation type program.
-Since we are so in love, being apart is wreaking havoc on my emotional well-being (especially with the Dom/sub thing).
+My girlfriend recently went into the hospital and is now in Florida trying to get her life back together.
+Since we are so in love, being apart is wreaking havoc on my emotional well-being (especially with our particular relationship).
 While she was in the hospital here I had a few mental breakdowns because it was particularly triggering for me.
 I took a medical leave of absence to get myself figured out this semester.
 At one point I stopped caring and took a bunch of pills, including 40mg of Ambien.
 I woke up the next day with my mom sleeping next to me, wondering what the hell happened.
 Honestly, she probably should have taken me to the hospital.